Lapstone, New South Wales: Lapstone Hill Hotel

-The New Lapstone Hotel
+New Lapstone Hotel

-The New Lapstone Hotel was built in the 1950s further up the Great Western Highway at Blaxland, after The Lapstone Hill Hotel and grounds was purchased by the RAAF.
-The Hotel was called "The New Lapstone Hotel" up until the 1980s.
+The New Lapstone Hotel was built in the 1950s further up the Great Western Highway at Blaxland, after the Lapstone Hill Hotel and grounds were purchased by the RAAF.
+The hotel was called "The New Lapstone Hotel" until the 1980s.

-Today the hotel is known as The Lapstone Hotel, It was renovated in 2007 after being purchased by the Lewis Group of Hotels.
+Today the hotel is known as "The Lapstone Hotel".
+It was renovated in 2007 after being purchased by the Lewis Group of Hotels.

+Modern Lapstone

-Housing Development
+Housing development

-The Suburb of Lapstone was developed in the 1960s, Mr Arthur J Hand, an alderman of the Blue Mountains Council bought the land to develop the suburb.
-The Railway Station was opened in 1964 to service the new housing estate.
+In 1954 Arthur J. Hand bought 114 acres of land known as Stephens Paddock to develop the suburb.
+The railway station was opened in 1964 to service the new housing estate.

+Lapstone railway station was opened to services on 24 February 1964 and afterwards it appointed itself the name Lapstone.

 Darks Common

 Darks Common became a public reserve in the 1970s to prevent further housing development.
-The leading voice in the conservation of the area was local Micheal Dark, son of author Eleanor Dark and her husband Dr Erick Dark.
-The reserve now protected by council bears the name of the family.
+The leading voice in the conservation of the area was local Micheal Dark, son of author Eleanor Dark and her husband Erick Dark.
+The reserve, now protected by the council, bears the name of the family.

 There are many walking tracks throughout the common, the Spur-Line walking track leads to the Glenbrook Creek and views of Glenbrook Gorge at Bluff lookout.
 Lapstone Oval is located inside Darks Common.

+Geography

+Lapstone is located on the eastern foothills of the Blue Mountains, on the Lapstone Monocline, which extends 150 kilometres from Bargo in the south to the Colo River in the north and rises 200 metres from the Cumberland Plain.
+The Lapstone Monocline is described as resembling "Step like folds in horizontal rock layers".

+The town is on a steep, bush covered area of the Monocline with sandstone cliffs viable from Penrith.

+Lapstone is split by gullies into 3 "Islands".

 Population

-In the 2016 Census, there were 961 people in Lapstone.
-81.0% of people were born in Australia and 87.7% of people spoke only English at home.
-The most common responses for religion were No Religion 30.0%, Catholic 24.9% and Anglican 18.9%.
+In the 2021 Census, there were 948 people in Lapstone.
+Of these 81.6% were born in Australia and 89.2% spoke only English at home.
+The most common responses for religion were No Religion at 37.9%, Catholic at 22.3% and Anglican at 17.9%.